DMRobertson/thompsons_v/docs/thompson.orbits.rst

 Next steps
 ----------

 With tools to describe orbits in hand, we can dive straight into the MixedAuts module.
-In particular, we need to :meth:`know how orbits work <thompson.mixed.MixedAut.orbit_type>` to
+In particular, we need to :meth:`know how orbits work <thompson.automorphism.Automorphism.orbit_type>` to

-- determine :meth:`quasinormal bases <thompson.mixed.MixedAut.quasinormal_basis>`
+- determine :meth:`quasinormal bases <thompson.automorphism.Automorphism.compute_quasinormal_basis>`
-- perform the :meth:`orbit sharing test <thompson.mixed.MixedAut.share_orbit>`
+- perform the :meth:`orbit sharing test <thompson.automorphism.Automorphism.share_orbit>`
 - perform the :meth:`conjugacy test <thompson.mixed.MixedAut.test_conjugate_to>`